aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Findings/anonymous-user/finding2.md

 $ curl -k $API_URL/api/v1/pods
 ```

-With in few minutes we will see the finding `Discovery:Kubernetes/SuccessfulAnonymousAccess` in guardduty portal.
+Within a few minutes we will see the finding `Discovery:Kubernetes/SuccessfulAnonymousAccess` in the GuardDuty portal.

 ![](discovery_SuccessfulAnonymousAccess.png)

 Run the following command to delete the cluster role binding.

-Cleanup:

 ```bash
 $ kubectl delete clusterrolebinding anonymous-view